RickStrahl/Westwind.Scripting/README.md

 // if you need access to the assembly or save it you can var assembly = script.Assembly;
 ```

+### Reusing Compiled Classes, Types and Assemblies for Better Performance
+If you plan on **repeatedly calling the same C# code**, you want to avoid re-compiling or even reloading the code from string or even a cached assembly using the `ExecuteXXX()` methods.
+While these methods cache code after initial compilation, they still have to re-load the type to execute each time, and then execute using Reflection.
+Initial compilation is always very slow, but even cached code assembly and type loading has significant overhead, that is **much slower** than directly invoking code.

+For multiple run code we recommend you use a lower level approach using the `CompileXXX()` methods to create an instance or type, and hang on to it in your application.
+Whenever you need to re-run the code you can then use the cached instance or type to execute your code.
+This removes assembly and type loading which add significant overhead.

+Performance using these cached instances will be an order of magnitude faster than using `ExecuteMethod()` or `ExecuteCode()` (even with cached assemblies).
+Cached instances can simply make a `dynamic` or `Reflection` call to the relevant code without reloading or matching code to an assembly and type creation.

+If speed is important this is the most efficient approach.

 ## Template Script Execution: ScriptParser
 Template script execution allows you to transform a block of text with embedded C# expressions to make the text dynamic by using the `ScriptParser`class.
 It uses HandleBars like syntax with `{{ }}` expressions and `{{%  }}` code statements that allow for structured operations like `if` blocks or `for`/`while` loops.